ajwills72/rmip/docs/topic1.md

 # Resarch Methods in Practice (Part 2)

-# Thinking and Reasoning
+# Daydreaming and lazy thinking

 ## Overview

-Provide slides and notes sufficient for another member of academic staff to deliver a 5-minute oral introduction to your topic.
+**TO DO**: Provide slides and notes sufficient for another member of academic staff to deliver a 5-minute oral introduction to your topic.
 Aim to engage and enthuse the students about this topic.
-The topic should be reasonably broad, e.g. Reasoning, Memory, Learning.

-## How does the task we are engaged in affect the likelihood of mind-wandering?
+## 1. When does our mind wander?

 ### Overview